Comprehensive Large Group Health Insurance Solutions for Businesses

 3. They may have pre-existing conditions not covered by the offered insurance plan, making it less beneficial.

-5. They may be planning to leave the company soon and want to avoid committing to a long-term insurance plan.
+5. They may be planning to leave the company soon and want to avoid committing to a long-term insurance package.

 Employers must respect an employee’s decision if they decline the insurance offer.
 However, employers should also ensure that employees fully understand the implications of their decision and provide them with any necessary information or resources to make an informed choice.